 The preparation of this report could not have been accomplished without the dedicated services of staff throughout the District and the District's independent auditor, Cherry Bekaert LLP.
 We would like to acknowledge the hard work and dedication of Cheryl Rice, the District's Accounting Manager.
-In addition, a special thanks to Teresa Gilbert who assembled the CAFR documents and prepared many of the graphs and to Asheville Chamber of Commerce for current economic data and insightful identification of business trends.
+In addition, a special thanks to Teresa Gilbert who assembled the Annual Report documents and prepared the graphs, and to Asheville Chamber of Commerce for the current economic data and insightful identification of business trends.